nkchenjx/jcfit/Readme.txt

 Curve fitting for 1D vector with any given model equations.

-Developped and test on software versions
+Developped and tested on software versions
 MATLAB 2014b
 Windows 10